NOAA-EMC/NCEPLIBS-ip/docs/user_guide.md

 used at NCEP.
 The library is particularly efficient when interpolating many fields at one time.

+NCEPLIBS-ip supports compilation with the GNU Compiler Collection (gfortran), Intel Classic (ifort), and Intel LLVM (ifx) compilers.
+In the case of Intel LLVM, it is recommended to use at least version 2023.2.1 to avoid any number of compiler issues.

 ## Interpolation

 There are currently six interpolation methods available in the